totem-tech/documentation/crowdfund-docs/regulation.md

     * Residents of certain countries are excluded from participating in the Crowdfunding, but ***are not excluded from using the app***.
 See the [Crowdfunding Terms](Crowdfunding.md).

 * Email address
-    * Registrants' email addresses will be shared by the Live Accounting Association with the Totem Accounting and subscribed to the mailing list in order to facilitate announcements about the Crowdfunding progress and other news or relevant communications.
+    * Registrants' email addresses will be shared by the Live Accounting Association (Swiss Verein in formation) with the Totem Accounting and subscribed to the mailing list in order to facilitate announcements about the Crowdfunding progress and other news or relevant communications.